FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/rds_instance_v3.md

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the RDS instance resource.
+  If omitted, the provider-level region will be used.
+Changing this will create a new RDS instance resource.

 * `name` - (Required, String) Specifies the DB instance name.
 The DB instance name of the same type must be unique for the same tenant.
 The value must be 4 to 64 characters in length and start with a letter.
 It is case-sensitive and can contain only letters, digits, hyphens (-), and underscores (_).